25 Weird and Wonderful Things to Do in Batumi

 The Batumi card is free to get, and each tap costs 30 tetri (0.3 GEL).
 You will see white and orange machines that look like ATMs all around the city, which is where you can top up your card and supposedly obtain a card (though not all machines have this functionality).

-We got our card from the official office here.
+We got our card from the official office.
 Go inside and ask for a card.
 They will request your passport and then give you a Batumi card.
 Getting the card is free, but you then have to head to the machine outside of the office to top it up.
 Tap your card to the machine, select the top up option and insert the money.
 Remember each tap on public transport is 30 tetri so you don’t need to add much money to your card.
 The machine accepts coins and notes, but not card payment.

 One card can be used for multiple people in your group.
 There is no need to have one card each.

-Things to do in Batumi
+Things to Do in Batumi

 Walk Batumi Boulevard along the Seafront